-Aquatic invasive species are easily transported in a variety of ways (i.e. helicopter buckets, scoopers, fixed tank helicopters and SEATs utilizing open water sources, fire engines and water tenders, and other water handling equipment).
+Aquatic invasive species are easily transported in a variety of ways (i.e., helicopter buckets, scoopers, fixed tank helicopters and SEATs utilizing open water sources, fire engines and water tenders, and other water handling equipment).
 Agency personnel should become knowledgeable in the preventive measures associated with mitigating the spread of aquatic plants and invertebrates.
-Aviation managers should consult with local unit resource advisors to acquire information associated with: contaminated water sources, approved water sources, cleaning of equipment exposed to contaminated water requirements, and other pertinent information.
+Aviation managers should consult with local unit resource advisors to acquire information associated with contaminated water sources, approved water sources, cleaning of equipment exposed to contaminated water requirements, and other pertinent information.

-Work is underway to develop additional guidance and procedures in the cleaning of equipment that has been exposed to aquatic invasives.
-Additional operational guidelines for aquatic invasive species can be found in the Interagency Standards for Fire and Fire Aviation Operations, Chapter 2.
+Work is underway to develop additional guidance and procedures in the cleaning of equipment that has been exposed to aquatic invasive.
+Additional operational guidelines for aquatic invasive species can be found in the Interagency Standards for Fire and Fire Aviation Operations, Chapter 12 and Guide to Preventing Aquatic Invasive Species Transport by Wildland Fire Operations

-5.15 Fire Chemicals and Aerial Application Policy near Waterways
+5.15 Fire Chemicals, Aerial Application Policy Near Waterways

 Interagency policy only allows the use of a product that is qualified and approved for intended use.
-A qualified products list (QPL) is published for each wildland fire chemical type and maintained on the Wildland Fire Chemical Systems (WFCS) web site: http://www.fs.fed.us/rm/fire/wfcs/index.htm
+A qualified products list (QPL) is published for each wildland fire chemical type and maintained on the Wildland Fire Chemical Systems (WFCS) web site.